rvounik/frontend2/src/js/utils/README.md

-contains utils that can be imported by the components ie:
+contains utils that can be imported by the components like so:

 import formatDate from '../../../../utils/formatDate';
 import getAtPath from '../../../../utils/getAtPath';